daqing/daemons-rails/README.markdown

 ## Using multiple daemons set

-At this moment it is not supported at generators and rake tasks levels, but you can generate daemon to default location and move to different folder (you should also copy *daemons* script to same directory).
+At this moment it is not supported at generators and rails tasks levels, but you can generate daemon to default location and move to different folder (you should also copy *daemons* script to same directory).
 Then you will be able to operate with them using following scripts:

     other/daemons/location/daemons [start|stop|restart|status]
     other/daemons/location/<daemon_name>_ctl [start|stop|restart|status]